aerfayingcharascode/Nodepad/README.md

 # Hello!

-# This is a "nodepad".
+# This is a "notepad".

 ## Do you like it?